Razat94/learn/PowerBI/README-PowerBI.md

 		- calculates a value for every row in that table.
 		- this custom field doesn't come from the raw data source & we can use it in visuals, filters, or slicers just like any other field.

 	Note: How to create a formula in Power BI (Calculated Column):
 		Option 1: In Power Query, use Custom Column
 		Option 2: In Table View within Power BI, click New Column to add it directly in the data model.
 		⚠️ Note: Columns created in Table View will not appear in Power Query.
-			Power Query is mainly for initial data transformations i.e. before the data is loaded into the model.
+			Power Query is mainly for initial data transformations i.e. Power Query runs before the data is loaded into the model.

-	Task: Create a simple text calculated columns
+	Task: Create simple text calculated columns.
-		Go to Table View (You can also create a calculated column in Report View, but Table View is helpful for instantly seeing the results.)

-		We can start to create a new column via:
+	Go to Table View (You can also make a calculated column in Report View, but Table View shows results) 3 ways to create a new column:
 		Tables Tools (Contextual Tab) -> New Column
 		OR
 		Home Tab -> New Column
 		OR
 		In the data pane, right clicking the table name -> New Column

-		In the formula bar, type:
-			Solution: firstNewColumn = "Hello World"
+		- Task: Create a static calculated column w/ the same value (“Hello World!”) for every row. firstNewColumn = "Hello World"
-			NOTICE: With Calculated Columns, we can't change the value for any specific row i.e. ALL columns will then have "Hello World!"
+			NOTICE: Calculated columns generate row-level values to all rows, so every row will show “Hello World!”

-		Try chaning the value of the sampleColumn to "I love PowerBI"
+		Optional Task: Try changing the value of 'firstNewColumn' to "I love PowerBI"

-	Task: Use ROUND() function to create Rounded Total Sales Column Under the same Table View, click New Column & enter the formula:
+		- Task: Use ROUND() function to create 'Rounded Total Sales' Column Under the same Table View, click New Column & enter the formula:
-		Solution: Rounded Total Sales = ROUND(SalesData[Total Sales], 0)
+ 				Rounded Total Sales = ROUND(SalesData[Total Sales], 0)

 		Optional Task:
+			- Create a column joining the region & state.
+Solution:
-		- ConcatColumn = SalesData[Region] & "-" & SalesData[State]
+				ConcatColumn = SalesData[Region] & "-" & SalesData[State]
 			- Create a tax related column.

-	Task:
+		- Task:
-		Create a Duration column to calculate the difference between Ship Date and Order Date
+			Create a 'Duration' column to calculate the difference between Ship Date and Order Date.
 Solution:
 				Duration = SalesData[Shipped Date] - SalesData[Order Date]
-			Afterwards, go to Column Tools & Change column data type to a WHOLE NUMBER
+				Afterwards, go to Column Tools (Tab) and change column data type to WHOLE NUMBER

-	Task:
+		- Task:
 			Create a "Duration-Status-Message" column.
-Using the IF Statement, if the duration is <3 then the value is "acceptable" else it's "late"
+			Using an IF Statement, if the duration is <3 then the value is "acceptable" else it's "late".
 Solution:
 				Duration-Status-Message = IF(SalesData[Duration] < 3, "Acceptable", "Late")

-		Subtask: Let's create a visual:
+			Subtask: Let's create a visual.
-			Create a bar chart for "Acceptable" & "late" by simply using the column chart and use this same field for BOTH X & Y Axis
+			Create a bar chart that counts "Acceptable" & "late" Drag the "Duration-Status-Message" field for BOTH X & Y Axis
 				Optional: Create 1 card that outputs the earlier Message measure, & another with the Count.

 		Optional IF Task: 	NewColumn = IF(SalesData[Total Sales] > 1000, "Big Sale","Not Big Sale")

 	NOTE:
 		Calculated columns are computed row by row
-		Values are stored in the data model => taking up memory => increase file size and slow refreshes for large tables
+		Values are stored in the data model => memory being taken up => increase file size and slow refreshes for large tables
 		Overall: Good but inefficient.

 - Measures -

 	Measures are similar to formulas.

-	- Measures are calculated on the fly only when used in a visual, so they don’t consume extra storage.
+	- When used in a visual, Measures are calculated on the fly so they don’t consume extra storage.
-	- Measures do not create new columns of values but rather show calculations only when used in visuals.
+	- Measures don't create new columns of values for each row (i.e. No per-row calculation)
+	- They operate on entire fields and only appear in the Fields pane; they show calculations only when used in visuals.
+	Recap: You can create and name measures just like calculated columns, BUT no calculation occur UNTIL the measure is added to a visual.
-		- For instance, Power BI can’t create relationships using measures - only columns.
+		- For instance, Power BI can’t create relationships using measures - can only use columns.
 			- Although they exist in the semantic model, bogus results are returned when we attempt something.
-	- You can create and name measures just like calculated columns, BUT no calculation occurs UNTIL the measure is added to a visual.
-	- Measures don’t calculate values for each row (i.e. No per-row calculation); they operate on entire fields and only appear in the Fields pane and used in visuals.

 	Situation: We use a measure when we need a summary value (like average, comission)
-	Task: Create a commission based measure
+	Task: Create a measure named "Commission".
+Solution:
-		Type in Formula Bar: Comission = SUM(SalesData[Total Sales]) * 0.02
+ 		Commission = SUM(SalesData[Total Sales]) * 0.02

-		- Once we've created our measure, no new column is added to the table so thus no new value is added for each row.
+		- After creating a measure, no new column is added so thus there's no new value added for each row.
-		- The measure is for the entire field (only shows on side pane) which can next display values when used in visuals
+		- The measure applies to the whole field and appears in the side pane, showing values only when used in visuals.

-		TASK:
-			Create a new page for Salespeople.
+		TASK: Create a new page for Salespeople.
 			Create a bar chart that maps out SalesPeople Total Sales Create a GAGE CHART out of Measure Commission (Optional) Create a card showing sales person name/sales

 			Note: Measures are explicit.
-			If I do average of sales, then I can't change it to a sum via the pane field!
+			If an axis is displaying "average" of sales, then we can't change the field to display "sum" in the pane field!
-			I'll have to change the formula.
+			We'll have to change the formula.

 	Recap:
 		Measures:
 			Calculated only when needed (mainly when you use them in a visual or report).